Code-Institute-Submissions/Firstcommit/README.md

 Concert dates are intentionally chosen as the past dates as it is not an official Page.

 I could have add a counter for the the concert starting hours and link it to ticket selling sites for the future concert dates.

+## UX

+This website is for the fans to listen sample music and to know about the when and where singers concerts are.

+ .
+As User, I want this young talent to be known internationally and use his skills internationally.

+ ## Existing Features

+ Each Page are linked via Navigation Bar.
+At which Page, you are, CEM ADRIAN, when clicked on takes you to the main Page.
+Also, there is a toggle designed for dropdown menu items for the mobile devices.

+ 1.Home Page

+ Home Page includes only one sample video with well known pinaist Fazil Say.

+ 2. Bio- Biography

+ Gives a summary which is taken from Wikipedia.

+ 3. Sample Music- mp3

+ There are only 6 sample music in mp3 format.

+ 4. Concerts

+ For anyone who wants to listen to him live, concert dates and concert places can be found on this Page.

+ ## Features to implement in the future.

+ .
+Blog Section
+ .
+Audio Player will be enchanced with the name of the music.
+ .
+Social Network icon color, shapes  will be emhanced.
+ .
+Contact Me Page will be included.